 - 3.68 Employees and Board members (including co-optees) of Alliance Homes and their close connections (including close relatives, close friends and close business colleagues) must make a declaration when applying to any CBL scheme where we have housing stock.
 Their application will be assessed and processed in accordance with this policy and its procedure.
-No one should be unfairly advantaged or disadvantaged because of their connection to Alliance Homes. - 3.69 Any offer of accommodation to an Alliance Homes colleague, Board Member or their close connection must be signed off by the Group Company Secretary, or the Group Board where a close connection has been declared in relation to a member of the Board or Strategic Leadership Team.
-The offer must be in accordance with the Standards and Probity Policy and recorded in the Register of Accommodation Exemptions.
+No one should be unfairly advantaged or disadvantaged because of their connection to Alliance Homes. - 3.69 Any offer of accommodation to an Alliance Homes colleague, Board Member or their close connection must be signed off at the appropriate level depending on the colleague impacted.
+This will be the Head of Customer Experience (Housing Service) in most cases, an Executive Director in the cases of the close connection being a Head of Service or the Chair of the Board if the close connection is a member of SLT or the Board before the offer is made.
+The offer must be in accordance with the Standards and Probity Policy and recorded in the accommodation exemptions register.